djeada/Algorithms-And-Data-Structures/src/sorting/README.md

 * Deleted items will be used to create a sorted version of the original array.

 <h2>Stability</h2>
-It is not a steady algorithm.
+It is not a stable algorithm.

 <h2>Time complexity</h2>